AllenInstitute/pytic/README.md

 ### Simple Program
 <a name="simple_program"></a>

-The simple program below demonstrates how to connect to a __Pololu Tic Stepper Driver__ device over USB and move to several positions after the previous position has been reached.
+The simple program below demonstrates how to connect to a __Pololu Tic Stepper Driver__ device over USB, home it (only viable if there any active limit switches) and move to several positions after the previous position has been reached.

 ```python
 import pytic